fsprojects/ProjectScaffold/docs/content/index.md

-##What is ProjectScaffold?
+## What is ProjectScaffold?

 ProjectScaffold helps you get started with a new .NET/Mono project solution with everything needed for successful organising of code, tools and publishing.

 We recommend you use ProjectScaffold for all new projects.

-Tools include [Paket](paket-package-management.html) for dependency management and [FAKE](fake-build.html) for automating the build process
+Tools include [Paket](paket-package-management.html) for dependency management and [FAKE](fake-build.html) for automating the build process.

-Paket -
+Paket:

 * helps manage NuGet packages
 * can reference files [directly with a URL](http://fsprojects.github.io/Paket/http-dependencies.html) from GitHub or from any where on the web
 * gives precise and predictable control over referenced packages

-FAKE -
+FAKE:

 * allows a simple [one step release process](release-process.html)
 * works with most [build servers](build-servers.html)
 * compiles the application and [runs all test projects](running-tests.html)